wwoods/job_stream/README.md

     - &other
       type: ...

+  In general, allow standard YAML rather than a specially split "to" member.
+* Smarter serialization....... maybe hash serialized entities, and store a dict of hashes, so as to only write the same data once even if it is NOT a duplicated pointer.
+* depth-first iteration as flag
+* Ability to let job_stream optimize work size.
+That is, your program says something like this->getChunk(__FILE__, __LINE__, 500) and then job_stream tracks time spent on communicating vs processing and optimizes the size of the work a bit...
+* Fix timing statistics in continue'd runs from checkpoints
 * Errors during a task should push the work back on the stack and trigger a checkpoint before exiting.
 That would be awesome.
 Should probably be an option though, since it would require "checkpointing" reduce accumulations